-- 1. To recommend Council to authorise the Leader of the Council, in her role as 'member' of the Blackpool, Fylde and Wyre Economic Development Company (EDC) to dissolve the aforementioned company.
+- 1. Finance and Democracy Committee recommend to Council to authorise the Leader of the Council, in her role as 'member' of the Blackpool, Fylde and Wyre Economic Development Company (EDC) to dissolve the aforementioned company.
 (This will require a special resolution of the 'members' of the company.
 In effect this will be the three Leaders of the three Councils signing a resolution to disestablish the company); - 2.
 Subject to 1 above, to establish a Blackpool, Fylde and Wyre Economic Prosperity Board (EPB) in the form of a Joint Committee and approve the Procedure Rules for that Board as appended at Appendix 1; - 3.
 Subject to 1 above, to recommend to Council that the Leader of the Council be nominated as the Authority's representative on the EPB and that the Leader of the Council be authorised, in accordance with the Procedure Rules of the EPB, to appoint a substitute member to attend in her absence, should the need arise; - 4.
-Subject to 1 above, that the servicing of the EPB be undertaken on a rotational basis between the constituent authorities and the EPB at its first meeting agree which Authority will commence with that role and also which Authority will be the 'Lead Authority' in terms of carrying out the economic development functions delegated to the EPB; - 5.
-Subject to 1 above, that at its first meeting the EPB be asked to consider which Authority will be 'Lead Authority' in terms of carrying out the economic development functions delegated to the EPB; and - 6.
+Subject to 1 above, that the servicing of the EPB be undertaken on a rotational basis between the constituent authorities and the EPB at its first meeting agree which Authority will commence with that role and also which Authority will be the 'Lead Authority' in terms of carrying out the economic development functions delegated to the EPB; and - 5.
 Subject to 1 above, to invite Lancashire County Council to be a member of the EPB on the basis as set out in the Procedure Rules as set out at Appendix 1.